Claude Code token limits: Guide for engineering leaders

 Why token tracking alone won't tell you what you need to know

 Now we get to the uncomfortable truth.
 More code doesn't mean more value.
+The latest data makes that case harder to ignore than ever.

 What can you measure about your AI coding tools?